Residents ordered to leave Sapphire Court amid structural safety fears

 Earlier in August, ground floor tenants in Lapis Mews, within Sapphire Court, had already been decanted to allow for intrusive structural checks.
 Residents were informed that there were worries about whether the building was adequately supported by props or columns.

-On Wednesday 10 November, leaseholders and tenants from Ruby Court and Opal Court were also asked to leave into temporary accommodation on hours’ notice due for structural safety reasons.
+On Wednesday 10 December, leaseholders and tenants from Ruby Court and Opal Court were also asked to leave into temporary accommodation on hours’ notice due for structural safety reasons.

-What can residents do?
+What can tenants do?

-All residents may have a claim for disrepair and their homes being ‘unfit for human habitation.’
+All tenants may have a claim for disrepair and their homes being ‘unfit for human habitation.’
 This relates to the structural defects but also issues in the block such as overheating, a poor supply of hot water and leaks.

 Decanting does not end a resident’s tenancy.
 As Andrew Brookes notes: “The landlord cannot, there and then, end the tenancy.
 Decanting essentially must be done by consent.”